codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 | `selector.app`            | The pods to select, and MUST be identical to that defined in `rollouts.yaml`, `codefresh.guestbook` in our example.|

 ### Create an AnalysisTemplate for rollout validation
-Create an `AnalysisTemplate` specification to validate that your changes conforms to the requirements before deployment.
-This is the final specification you need before you can create the application.
+Create an `AnalysisTemplate` resource to validate that your changes conform to the requirements before deployment.
+This is the final resource you need before you can create the application.

-For the quick start, you'll create the `background-analysis` analysis template that interfaces with Prometheus, as the third-party metric provider to validate metrics.
+For the quick start, you'll create the `background-analysis` analysis template.
+The template interfaces with Prometheus, as the third-party metric provider to validate metrics.

-> You can use any third-party metric provider supported by Argo Rollouts, such as Prometheus, Datadog, Wavefront, and more.
+You can use any third-party metric provider supported by Argo Rollouts, such as Prometheus, Datadog, Wavefront, and more.
 Read the official documentation on [Analysis section in Argo Rollouts](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.

 * In the Git repository create the `AnalysisTemplate.yaml` file, as in the example below.